What does an

-equitable New Orleans look like?
+What does an equitable New Orleans look like?

 The conversation is waiting for you.

 I Am New Orleans is a community-led campaign designed to inspire conversation and action to create a child-centered city.
+Developed in partnership with more than 30 community organizations and supported by the W.K.
+Kellogg Foundation, we provide a platform for residents, leaders and stakeholders to powerfully unite to advance racial equity.

-I Am New Orleans began working with artist Jade Meyers in 2022 to create two murals – one at the Norman Mayer Library and another at the Andrew P. Sanchez & Copelin-Byrd Multi-Service Center.
-Learn how we partnered with the two communities to bring these murals to life.
+We partnered with local artist Jade Meyers to create two murals – one at the Norman Mayer Library in Gentilly and another at the Andrew P. Sanchez & Copelin-Byrd Multi-Service Center in the Lower 9th Ward.
+Discover how we brought our mission and the communities’ visions to life.

 Stay in the loop and get the latest updates on events and initiatives.